Heart Attack Symptoms in Women: Why are they often different?

 Dr. Michael Carter adds, “Women’s heart attack symptoms are often more diffuse, making education on these differences critical for timely intervention.”

-Certain factors elevate women’s risk of heart attacks:
+Certain factors increase the risk of heart attack in women:

-• Hormonal Changes: Post-menopause, the protective effect of estrogen diminishes, increasing risk.
+• Hormonal Changes: In postmenopausal women the protective effect of estrogen decreases, increasing the risk.

-• Pregnancy Complications: Conditions like gestational diabetes and preeclampsia are early indicators of future heart disease.
+• Pregnancy Complications: Conditions such as gestational diabetes and preeclampsia are early indicators of future heart disease.

 • Autoimmune Diseases: Disorders such as lupus and rheumatoid arthritis disproportionately affect women, raising cardiovascular risks.